 Guidance has changed in recent years and as a result, there is a lot of confusion around when it is best to first introduce eggs.

-Current recommendations, from many professional bodies around the world (DGA, NHS, ASCIA), is to introduce eggs as soon as your baby is ready to start solids.
-(Usually around 6 months of age).
+Current recommendations, from many professional bodies around the world (DGA, NHS, ASCIA), is to introduce well-cooked whole egg as soon as your baby is ready to start solids, usually around six months of age, but not before four months.

 Egg and Allergies

-Parents can be worried about introducing eggs as they are one of the most common allergy-causing foods for children.
+Parents often have concerns when introducing eggs to their babies, as eggs are one of the most common allergy-causing foods for young children.
 (ASCIA).

-Symptoms of an egg allergy range from mild reactions to a severe allergic reaction (anaphylaxis).
+Symptoms of an egg allergy range from mild reactions to severe allergic reactions (anaphylaxis).
 The most common symptoms are allergic skin reactions.
 Other symptoms include runny nose and itchy, watery eyes, cramps, nausea, or vomiting.
 (Better Health)

 How to Cook and Serve Eggs to a Baby.

 You can serve eggs pureed, mashed, or as finger food.
-Try starting with pureed (or mashed) hard-boiled egg, mixed with avocado or breast milk for a more creamy consistency.
-Scrambled egg pieces are a fantastic finger food as are mini muffins, omelette strips and egg pancakes.
+Try starting with pureed (or mashed) hard-boiled eggs, mixed with avocado or breast milk for a more creamy consistency, spoon feed or for baby led weaning offer a pre loaded spoon.
+Omelette strips are a fantastic finger food as are mini egg muffins and egg pancakes.
 See the recipe section below for ideas.

 Egg Recipes for Babies

-This is one of the easiest ways to serve egg to a baby.
+This is an easy and great way to introduce eggs into your baby's diet.
 Simply hard boil an egg and mash together with a vegetable/fruit puree, baby milk or yoghurt.
 See the recipe card below for the full recipe.

 This can be spoon-fed to the baby or offered to self-feeding babies on loaded spoons.
 Alternatively, spread the mixture on toast fingers.

-Scrambled eggs should always be fully cooked but you still want them to be soft and fluffy.
-Click here to get the full recipe and tips on how to cook scrambled eggs for a baby.
+Scrambled eggs are also a great option, they should always be fully cooked but you still want fluffy scrambled eggs.
+How to cook scrambled eggs for a baby.

 Scrambled eggs can be spoon-fed or served in big "clumps" to make it easy for babies to pick up.

 Omelettes are great for adding flavour and vegetables to eggs.
-Chop the vegetables very small and add them along with some herbs and/or cheese.
+Chop vegetables very small and add them along with some herbs and/or cheese.
 Omelette fingers are great for little hands as they are easy to grasp and hold.
-Alternatively, roll the omelette and chop it into bite-size pieces.
+Alternatively egg rolls are a great option, roll the omelette and chop it into bite-size pieces

 Most pancakes have eggs in them but what makes these "pancakes" different is that egg is one of only two ingredients.
-Mixing egg with some banana or sweet potato puree makes a very simple batter and can be formed into little pancakes, perfect for babies.
+Mixing egg with some banana, to make banana egg pancakes, or sweet potato puree to make sweet potato egg pancakes, is perfect for babies.
+Serve whole, in strips or bite-sized pieces depending on the age and stage of your baby.

-Similar to the banana pancakes above, these "muffins" or "sweet omelette bites" are made with just egg and banana.
+Similar to the banana pancakes above, these banana egg muffins or "sweet omelette bites" are made with just egg and banana.
 Optional fruit (raspberries / blueberries) are added to the bottom before cooking.

 Other Frequently Asked Questions